KurdishBLARK/Kurdish-POST/README.md

 # Kurdish-POST presents a POS-tagged lexicon for Kurdish (Sorani).
 This repository presents a partial dataset of a POS-tagged lexicon for Sorani.
+This dataset is updated progressively.

 Please refer to the following article for more detail.
 Please cite the artilce when you use these datasets: